ConstanzaSchibber/constanzaschibber.github.io/training.md

 ## Teaching & Programming Workshops

-Currently, I am teaching **Generalized Linear Models** (graduate level) in the Department of Politics at the University of Virginia.
-I will be teaching Hierarchical Models in Spring 2017.
-While I was at WUStL, I served as teaching assistant for three methods courses.
+Currently, I am teaching statistics courses at the graduate level in the Department of Political Science at Michigan State University.
 I have also taught a number of workshops in R and Python programming, you can get slides and code for these workshops on my [Teaching](https://constanzaschibber.github.io/teaching/) page.